top of page

 No!
 Free people self-led!

-In vests of a legitimate glory
+Clothed in vests of legitimate glory

-the epic verses of Gwalior²,
+the epic verses of Gwalior² sing,

-wild viragos on horseback for their territory,
+fearless viragos on horseback for their territory,

-galloping for the Queen, fierce warriors.
+galloping for their Queen, fierce warriors.

 Joining them the last Mughal Emperor,